Dalgety Bay

 We held a drop-in public information event at Dalgety Bay Bowling Club on 10 December 2025 where members of the project team explained more about the work involved.
 The event posters can be viewed below.

-Update June 2026
+Update July 2026

-Our on-site team are doing everything they can to minimise disruption while these works are ongoing.
+We remain in contact with Dalgety Bay Primary School and our on-site team are doing everything they can to minimise disruption while these works are ongoing.

 When completed, this work will significantly reduce debris entering the Firth of Forth, supporting cleaner waterways and a healthier local environment for people and wildlife for years to come.